Hispanic-Serving Institution Progress

 Faculty/Staff Support

-• Faculty Affairs has made intentional efforts to support URM and women faculty, such as through its FELOS and MILE programs, and initiatives such as the Community Engaged Scholars and the Summer Research Institute bring faculty together across disciplines.
+• Faculty Affairs has made intentional efforts to support URM and women faculty, such as through its FELOS and MILE programs.
+Initiatives such as the Community Engaged Scholars and the Summer Research Institute bring faculty together across disciplines.

-• The Office of Institutional Diversity and Inclusion offers grant opportunities for faculty, such as the Advancing Social Equity research grants and grants for diverse course development.
+• The Race, Ethnic, and Indigenous Studies program offers grant opportunities for faculty, such as the Advancing Social Equity research grants and grants for diverse course development.

 Curricular Offerings